rnabioco/cellrangerAWS/README.md

 * Identity and Access Management, [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)

+### Availability zones

+The resources provided by AWS are divided into availability zones.
+The availability zone can be selected using a drop-down menu in the top right corner of the console next to the "Support" menu.
+Keep the availability zone the same when configuring your account and when launching EC2 instances.
+This includes when you create an ssh key pair, modify security group settings, create an S3 bucket, and launch an EC2 instance.
+If you change settings for one availability zone, they will not apply to other zones.
+It should also be noted that when looking at your EC2 console, instances will only be listed for your current availability zone.

 ### Configuring your AWS account

-The cellrangerAWS tool requires that you install the AWS command line interface and configure your account to provide access to AWS resources.
+The cellrangerAWS tool requires that you install the AWS command line interface and configure your account to allow access to AWS resources.
 To configure your account, follow these steps:

 1. Create an AWS account [here](https://aws.amazon.com/console/).